AasishKumarSharma/SQLServerTablePartitionScript/README.md

 - The script is designed for creating table partitions based on date (monthly basis) as the primary key.
 - This script will select the latest partition filegroup (if already created) and generate a script to create another filegroup.
 - This will also create the partition schema name and schema function.
-- In short, it will generate all the necessary scripts you just need to change before execution as per your requirement.
+- In short, it will generate all the necessary scripts you just need to change it before execution as per your requirement.